 This museum is full of the most incredible works of classical art and around the world.

-See some of the beautiful grounds on the estate of Kings College, Cambridge
+See some of the beautiful grounds and buildings of the estate of Kings College, Cambridge,

 King's College Chapel plays a central role in College life, as well as being the most instantly recognisable and iconic building in Cambridge.
 Famed almost in equal measure for the largest fan vaulted ceiling and its wondrous carol services.